AdobeDocs/campaign-web.en/help/v8/administration/custom-fields.md

 >abstract="Specify the name to display in the interface for the sub-section."

 <!-- NOT USED IN THE UI?-->

 >[!CONTEXTUALHELP]
 >id="acw_schema_editcustomfields_settings"
 >title="Attribute settings"
 >abstract="Attribute settings"

 Custom fields are additional attributes added to out-of-the-box schemas through the Adobe Campaign console.
-They allow you to customize schemas by including new attributes to suit your organization’s needs.
+They allow you to customize schemas by including new attributes to suit your organization's needs.
 Learn how to extend a schema in the [Adobe Campaign v8 documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/developer/shemas-forms/extend-schema.html){target="_blank"}.

 Custom fields can be displayed in various screens such as profile details in the Campaign Web interface.
 Administrators can control which fields are visible and how they appear.
 These changes apply to all Campaign users.